-Equity sales and trading revenues increased 36% as compared with the prior year quarter and were the second best quarter on record.
-The increase was driven by a strong performance in principal trading strategies, higher revenues from equity cash and derivatives products and record results in the prime brokerage business.
-Favorable trading opportunities positively impacted the quarter's results as major global market indices trended higher.
-Increased client flows across both the cash and derivatives markets also drove revenues higher, particularly in Europe and Asia.
+Equity sales and trading revenues increased 54% as compared with the prior year quarter and were the second best quarter on record.
+The increase was driven by higher revenues from derivatives and equity cash products, a strong performance in principal trading strategies and record results in the prime brokerage business.
+Increased client flows across both the derivatives and cash equity markets drove revenues higher, particularly in Europe and Asia.
+Favorable trading opportunities positively impacted the quarter's results as major global equity market indices trended higher in the beginning of the quarter.
 The increase in prime brokerage revenues reflected record levels of customer balances.
-Commission revenues continued to be adversely affected by intense competition and a continued shift toward electronic trading.
+Although commission revenues increased, revenues continued to be adversely affected by intense competition particularly in the U.S. and a continued shift toward electronic trading.